 How does AI-powered video support incident investigations?

-AI video platforms automatically flag incidents—such as vehicle enters no-go zone or forklift near-miss—making it quick to review footage, pinpoint root causes, and support thorough OSHA and insurance investigations.
+Video AI platforms automatically flag events—such as a vehicle or forklift entering a no-go zone—making it quick to review footage, pinpoint root causes, and support thorough OSHA and insurance investigations.

-AI video analytics automate routine monitoring and reporting, freeing safety leaders to focus on training, coaching, and proactive improvements—instead of responding to every incident after the fact.
+Video AI automates routine monitoring and reporting, freeing safety leaders to focus on training, coaching, and proactive improvements—instead of responding to every event after the fact.

 Joshua Foster